dennismzia/graphql_notes/Notes/DNS.md

 • TXT: This record allows the domain owner to specify a text record, which is commonly used to validate ownership of the domain
 • SRV: Used to specify a service port
-• SOA: This record is used for storing administrative information about the domain
+• SOA: This record is used for storing administrative information about the domain Public DNS servers are available to anyone on the internet and usually contain a copy of the DNS records for many registered domain names.